Purchasing Services has developed contracts with a series of preferred suppliers that provide value to all departments in pricing and services.

 As you create shopping carts using a Preferred Supplier, a link appears below the price that indicates a Contract Summary is available to view if needed.

 The Contract Data Sheet information, previously accessed via the old Purchasing Services web site, is outdated and has been removed.
-The new Preferred Supplier Index can easily be accessed here, in a downloadable Excel file or PDF file.
+The new Preferred Supplier Index can easily be accessed here, in a downloadable PDF file.

 It provides some basic information on preferred supplier agreements.
 Complete details are available in Marketplace.